-This is where the abuser forces their partner to question their memory of events and begins to contradict and deny things they have said in the past.
-This manipulation causes the partner to doubt themselves and question reality and makes them feel like they are to blame for the misinterpretation.
+The abuser forces their partner to question their memory of events and begins to contradict and deny things they have said in the past.
+This manipulation causes the partner to doubt themselves, question reality, and feel like they are to blame for the misinterpretation.
 This often extends outside of the intimate relationship: friends, family and even services such as the family court are commonly implicated.

 Your partner may disguise offhand insults as simple jokes, using them to undermine you in public and in front of your friends and family.
 They laugh hurtfully at your expense and then claim that you are just being too sensitive when you become offended.

 They make you feel bad for their behaviour, manipulating the situation until you believe that you’re at fault.
-You are being too sensitive about the unkind things they say and need a better sense of humour; it’s your fault they don’t trust you to go out without knowing where you are because you’re untrustworthy; you should not have wound them up if you didn’t want them to get so angry, they claim.
+You are being too sensitive about the unkind things they say and need a better sense of humour.
+It’s your fault they don’t trust you to go out without knowing where you are because you’re untrustworthy.
+They claim that you should not have wound them up if you didn’t want them to get so angry.

-This may begin as helpful advice on how to be careful with your money, but may soon escalate.
-Your spending is monitored and questioned, and you are no longer freely allowed to spend the money that you have earned.
-You are not consulted on anything your partner wants to buy, but the option of purchasing anything without your partner’s consent is no longer valid.
+This may begin as helpful advice on being careful with your money but may soon escalate.
+Your spending is monitored and questioned, and you are no longer freely allowed to spend the money you have earned.
+You are not consulted on anything your partner wants to buy.
+Still, the option of purchasing anything without your partner’s consent is no longer valid.

 Sometimes for days at a time, and often without any explanation, your partner may withdraw from you emotionally and physically.
-They are refusing to make eye contact, meeting your conversation only with silence and maintaining a constant coldness whilst making it implicitly clear that whatever it is, it is your fault.
+They are refusing to make eye contact, meeting your conversation only with silence.
+Maintaining a constant coldness whilst making it implicitly clear that whatever it is, it is your fault.

-If your partner feels they have acted beyond even what they see as acceptable behaviour, they may make a sudden grand gesture in order to try and appease you- this may be treating you to your favourite meal out or splashing the cash on an extravagant weekend away.
-The purpose is to overcompensate for that which they have done, and to buy your silence.
-They want to create a false narrative for outsiders that completely contradicts your reality, convincing all onlookers (especially those closest to you) that your relationship is perfect and that your partner is loving and romantic.
+Suppose your partner feels they have acted beyond even what they see as acceptable behaviour.
+They may make a sudden grand gesture to try and appease you.
+This may be treating you to your favourite meal out or splashing the cash on an extravagant weekend away.
+The purpose is to overcompensate for that which they have done and to buy your silence.
+To create a false narrative for outsiders that completely contradicts your reality.
+Convincing all onlookers (especially those closest to you) that your relationship is perfect and your partner is loving and romantic.

-You may start to feel a relief when your partner informs you that they are going out for the evening, or are spending a few days away for work purposes.
-This is because you are used to the constant stress of trying to please them and you no longer have the pressure of them controlling your every move.
+You may start to feel relief when your partner informs you that they are going out for the evening or are spending a few days away for work purposes.
+This is because you are used to the constant stress of trying to please them, and you no longer have the pressure of them controlling your every move.
 Being alone feels like a weight has been lifted.

-Your partner is unable to show compassion for any of your problems, and you are judged for being too overly emotional and overreacting.
-This is a form of control which pressures you to forget your own worries and to retain your focus entirely on them.
+Your partner cannot show compassion for any of your problems, and you are judged for being too overly emotional and overreacting.
+This is a form of control that pressures you to forget your own worries and to retain your focus entirely on them.